Skip to content

 Distributed Inference with Ray

 vllm-metal can run under vLLM's Ray distributed executor, placing each Apple-Silicon worker as a Ray actor.
 This is the groundwork for multi-Mac serving; today the single-node path (one Mac, --tensor-parallel-size 1) is supported and validated.
-Multi-node tensor / pipeline parallelism is in progress (see Limitations).
+Pipeline parallelism — splitting a model across stages — is numerically validated on a single node (see Pipeline parallelism) and has served a model end-to-end across two Macs over Thunderbolt (see Limitations).

 Apple GPUs are not a Ray-recognized accelerator type (unlike CUDA or TPU), so each node advertises a custom Ray resource named mlx, and vLLM's executor places one worker per mlx unit.